creditimpact/PURAIFY/SYSTEM_STATE.md

 # PURAIFY — Live System State

 This file documents the current **real-time** state of the PURAIFY platform.
 As of now, most engines only contain scaffold code.
-The Vault Engine persists tokens to `tokens.json` and exposes working `POST /vault/store`, `POST /vault/token`, and `GET /vault/token/:project/:service` routes.
+The Vault Engine persists tokens to `tokens.json` (values encoded with base64) and exposes working `POST /vault/store`, `POST /vault/token`, and `GET /vault/token/:project/:service` routes.
 ---

 ## 🧱 System Build Status